 Tree Preservation Orders are issued to give legal protection to trees or woodland.
 We explain here what Tree Preservation Orders are.
 This includes how they are issued and what action is needed before carrying out work to trees with this protection.

 A Tree Preservation Order is made by the council, giving legal protection to trees or woodland.
-They prevent the cutting down, uprooting, topping, lopping, wilful damage or destruction of trees, including cutting roots, without our permission.
-Their purpose is to protect trees for the public’s enjoyment.
-Trees given such protection should normally be visible from a public place except in exceptional circumstances.
+They prevent trees being cut down, uprooted, topped, lopped, wilfully damaged or destroyed, including cutting roots, without our permission.
+Their purpose is to protect trees for the public to enjoy.
+Trees given such protection should normally be seen from a public place except in exceptional circumstances.

-Anything that would normally be considered a tree may be covered by a Tree Preservation Order, bushes and shrubs cannot be protected though.
-There are no minimum size requirements and, in certain circumstances, fruit trees can also be protected provided they offer reasonable public amenity.
+Anything that would normally be considered a tree may be covered by a Tree Preservation Order.
+Bushes and shrubs cannot be protected though.
+There are no minimum size requirements.
+In certain circumstances, fruit trees can also be protected provided they offer reasonable public amenity.

 We keep a record of all Tree Preservation Orders in the borough.

 You must state the reasons why it is important to protect a particular tree.